Contextualist/grain/docs/source/tutorial_delayed.rst

    elevated_sum([4, 5, 6]) = 18
    done adding to 3
    elevated_sum([1, 2, 3]) = 9
-   worker elogin1(local) starts cleaning up worker elogin1(local) clear
+   worker ...(local) starts cleaning up worker ...(local) clear
-   Time elapsed for all jobs: 2.309883333975449
+   Time elapsed for all jobs: 2.310s

 The order of execution for the three ``elevated_sum`` might be different each time.